A modified version of the Koide formula from flavor nonets in a scalar potential model and in a Yukawaon model: The modified formula from a scalar potential model

 Following the previous approach~\cite{Koide:2017lrf}, we consider the scalar potential $V$ with all $\mathrm{SU}(3)$-invariant terms of the nonet scalar field $\Phi$ presented as the octet $\Phi_8$ and the singlet $[\Phi]$.
 A renormalizable $V$ contains terms only up to quartic.
 Besides the $\mathrm{SU}(3)$ flavor symmetry, we impose a $\mathbb{Z}_2$ symmetry under which both $\Phi_8$ and $[\Phi]$ are odd.
 Thus only quadratic and quartic terms are allowed in $V$.
 For quartic terms, we have

-Note that the dimension-five operators in Eq.~\eqref{eq:1-09} are also $\mathbb{Z}_2$-invariant by letting the Higgs field $H$ to be odd and all other SM fields to be neutral.
+Note that the dimension-five operators in Eq.~\eqref{eq:1-09} are also $\mathbb{Z}_2$-invariant by letting the Higgs field $H$ and the singlet $S$ to be odd and all other SM fields to be neutral.
 For quadratic terms, we assume that they combine to a Higgs-like negative mass-square term to generate the non-zero VEV of $\Phi$:

 Both $V_1$ and $V_2$ combine into the full scalar potential

 The octet and the singlet appear in the Clebsch-Gorden series of $\mathrm{SU}(3)$ representations $\mathbf{3} \otimes \mathbf{3}^* = \mathbf{8} \oplus \mathbf{1}$.
 They combine to the nonet scalar field